-Although in modern medicine some medications appear to produce transient improvement, there is no medication available that can halt the progression of disease.
+Although in modern medicine some medications appear to produce transient improvement, there is no medication available that can halt the progression of the disease.

-Though there is no precise equivalent for Alzheimer’s in Ayurveda but it can be related to cognitive dysfunction with the aging process.
+Though there is no precise equivalent for Alzheimer’s in Ayurveda it can be related to cognitive dysfunction with the aging process.
 The condition can be helped with nootropic and antioxidant medicinal herbs.
 It is considered a Vata Dosha.
 So, the Vata reducing diet is especially beneficial.
 Intake of adaptogenic, immunomodulatory, and antioxidant Ayurvedic medicine is helpful.
-Brain Tonics (Medhya Rasayana), special class of Rasayana agents that rejuvenate mental faculties, intellect, and memory, can be given to improve brain function.
+Brain Tonics (Medhya Rasayana), a special class of Rasayana agents that rejuvenate mental faculties, intellect, and memory, can be given to improve brain function.

 Ayurvedic Medicinal Herbs and Useful Medicines

 In Ayurveda, for Alzheimer’s and dementia, the medicinal herbs with Vatahara, Rasayana, and Medhya action are used.
 Along with the herbs, Panchakrama (Shirobasti, Basti, Nasya) is also used.
 For Nasya, Brahmi Ghrita is used.
 In Shirobasti, Brahmi and Himsagar Taila are used.
-Daily intake of turmeric powder in dose of 2-3 grams is recommended.
-Food which is easy to digest and nutritious and without excess spice, salt and oil is recommended.
+Daily intake of turmeric powder in a dose of 2-3 grams is recommended.
+Food which is easy to digest and nutritious and without excess spice, salt and oil are recommended.

 Turmeric – Curcuma longa

 Haridra (also known as Rajni, Nisha, Nishi, Haldi, Haladhi, Turmeric) consists of the dried and cured rhizomes of Curcuma longa Linn.
 It mainly contains essential oil and curcumin.
 It is bitter, and pungent in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).
 It is Ruksha (drying) in quality (Guna).
 Turmeric balances vitiated Kapha and Pitta.
 It is anthelmintic (Krimighna) and poison-destroying (Vishaghna).
-It is used in all type of skin diseases both internally and externally.
-As it is drying in nature, it reduces excessive phlegm in body.
-It detoxifies blood.
+It is used in all type of the skin diseases both internally and externally.
+As it is drying in nature, it reduces excessive phlegm in the body.
+It detoxifies the blood.

 Curcumin is the principal curcuminoid and is responsible for the yellow color of the turmeric root.
 Curcumin reduced the amount of plaque deposition.
 It reduced oxidative damage and reversed the amyloid pathology.
 Epidemiologic studies show a 4.4-fold lower incidence of Alzheimer’s in Southeast Asian countries where turmeric is commonly used as a dietary spice.
 Other studies indicate that the non-steroidal anti-inflammatory property of turmeric is associated with a reduced risk of Alzheimer’s.
 Alzheimer’s symptoms characterized by inflammation and oxidation were also eased by curcumin’s powerful antioxidant and anti-inflammatory properties.